axelvaldez/radical-companies/_posts/3-fiat-model/competition/2023-01-13-lazy-greedy-cowardly.markdown

     <td>
      <ul>
       <li>Name dropping is a tool of competition.</li>
-      <li>In the FIAT world, you have to build up your credibility before people listen to you, and quoting &ldquo;experts,” “authorities,&rdquo; and other well known people builds your credibility.</li>
+      <li>In the <span class='_paradigm'>Fiat</spam> world, you have to build up your credibility before people listen to you, and quoting &ldquo;experts,” “authorities,&rdquo; and other well known people builds your credibility.</li>
       <li>So, you learn to do it all the time hoping that one day it will let you get in the real race.</li>
      </ul>
     </td>